 Community Guidelines terminations

-- A single case of severe abuse (such as predatory behavior or spam)
+- A single case of severe abuse (such as predatory behavior, spam, or pornography)

-- Channels dedicated to a policy violation (like hate speech, harassment, or impersonation)
+- Dedication to a policy violation (like hate speech, harassment, or impersonation)

-If you believe that your channel was terminated by mistake, you can appeal using this form.
+If you believe that your channel/account was mistakenly terminated, you can appeal using this form.

 - Don’t submit an appeal request more than once.
 Multiple requests increase the volume to review and cause delays in our response.